-Music Business World reported in 2016 that neighboring rights account for over $2 billion in revenue per year.
+Music Business World reported in 2019 that neighboring rights account for over $2.6 billion.
 In today’s music industry, it is vitally important that songwriters, music publishers, record labels, recording artists, and featured artists familiarize themselves with neighboring rights.

 What are Neighboring Rights?

 Neighboring rights refer to the right to publicly broadcast a sound recording outside of the United States.
 They are legally recognized in foreign copyright laws.
 Record labels and performers (sound recording owners) outside the United States collect neighboring rights royalties whenever their sound recordings get “performed” via traditional broadcast: on terrestrial radio, on television, or in a bar, restaurant, nightclub, shop, etc. It is important to reiterate that neighboring rights do not currently exist within the U.S.—that is, sound recording copyright owners do not receive any royalties from the broadcast of sound recordings in the United States.
 The U.S. is one of only four developed countries in the world that don’t mandate traditional performance royalties for sound recordings — the other three being North Korea, Iran, and China.
 The “Fair Play, Fair Pay” Act is a bill to change U.S. legislation to pay non digital performance royalties for sound recordings, but it’s never made it out of committee.

 The neighboring rights attached to a sound recording figuratively neighbor the performance right attached to an underlying composition.
 They are two sides of the same coin, so to speak.
 Each right accompanies the exact same type of usage.
 A broadcast of music via terrestrial radio, for example, will exploit both the neighboring right and the performance right.
 The crucial separation between the two lies in the type of copyright exploited: neighboring rights refer to the sound recording, while performance rights refer in this context to the underlying composition.